home-assistant/addons/letsencrypt/DOCS.md

   <summary>TransIP</summary>

 You will need to generate an API key from the TransIP Control Panel at https://www.transip.nl/cp/account/api/.

+If you can't use IP whitelisting, use the `transip_global_key` and set it to yes. (https://github.com/hsmade/certbot-dns-transip/blob/master/USAGE.rst#ip-whitelistsing)

 The propagation limit will be automatically raised to 240 seconds.